emeinhardt/gregex/README.md

 # `gregex`
-A tool for investigating and working with regular-expression-like operators that describe glycans in linear code.
+A software library and command-line tool for investigating and working with linear code representations of glycans and regular-expression-like operators.
 Currently an alpha release.

 ## Motivation / context